-In the bachelor of arts (B.A.) in Theatre with a Concentration in Acting and Directing students can focus on a single area of study, or combine their passions to develop a desired skill set.
+A Bachelor of Arts in Theatre with a concentration in Acting and Directing allows students to focus on a single area of study, or combine their passions to develop a desired skill set.

 The acting sequence offers a series of techniques and ideas that allow students to customize their craft to fit their objectives and roles.
 This training is combined with course work in critical and historical studies, stagecraft, technical theatre, scenic design, costume and lighting.

 All undergraduate students in the department (from any sequence) are able to audition for all departmental productions in our main stage season.
 In addition, each semester there are casting opportunities in student directing projects, as well as in student created independent projects in our Underground Season.